Manchester, Bolton & Bury Canal

 Part IV … Fletcher’s Branch

-Wet Earth … where water travels uphill!
+Wet Earth … where water runs uphill!

 ~